elizabethany/TraversalMaykr-Cpp-GUI/README.md

 * Run `TraversalMaykr-Cpp-GUI.exe` to get started
 * Generated entities are in the `Output` folder
 * Entity templates are in the `Templates` folder
-* The `generated` folder contains the modified animWeb decl needed to the `custom_` Arachnotron animation states
+* The `generated` folder contains the modified animWeb decl needed to use the `custom_` Arachnotron animation states
 * The other folders and .dlls are just Qt stuff that can be ignored

 ### General